wcasper/math107spring2021/extras/example-problems.md

 Your friends house is a single-story with 1500 square feet of living space, a 6000 square ft total lot size, two bedrooms and two baths.
 Your problem is to decide what value should we guess for him as a reasonable asking price.

 To do so, we can again use linear algebra!
-We use a process called **linear regression** to fit the above data set to a linear model.
+We use a process called **linear regression** to fit the above data set to a linear model for the price.
 Then by inputting our friends data into our model, we can give a reasonable guess for the right asking price.

+## Solving differential equations
+Many physical systems are governed by differential equations, which relate a certain physical quantity to its derivatives.
+For example, a differential equation describing the angle of a pendulum $$\theta$$ as a function of time $$t$$ in the presense of friction is

+$$\frac{d^2\theta}{dt^2} + \beta\frac{d\theta}{dt} + \kappa^2\theta = 0.$$

+The above equation relates the function $$\theta(t)$$ to its first and second derivatives, determining the function up to We can approximate solutions to differential equations like this one by using linear algebra on a computer.